x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-a-GameFeature-Plugin.md

+---
+title: How to Create a UE5 GameFeature Plugin for LyraStarterGame
+---

+{% include_relative header.html %}

-# How to Create a GameFeature Plugin
+# How to Create a UE5 GameFeature Plugin for LyraStarterGame

 There isn't anything particularly special about this plugin except apparently it must go into the `Plugins/GameFeatures` directory.

-## Create New Plugin
+## Create New GameFeature Plugin

 - UE5 Menu: `Edit` > `Plugins`
 - Click `+ Add` button